 – Double direct drive extruders

-– Double filament end detector
+– Double end of filament detector

 – Marlin version 2.x

-Unpacking and assembling the machine
+Unpacking and assembly of the machine

-Printing with Artist D
+Printing with the Artist D

-Here is the printed model allowing me to check that now the heads are well aligned.
+Here is the printed model allowing me to check that the heads are now well aligned.